Bas3L3ss/apple-store-clone-v2/README.md

 ## 💡 Overview

 A comprehensive e-commerce platform for Apple products built with the MERN stack (MongoDB, Express, React, Node.js).
-This application offers a seamless shopping experience with real-time cart updates via WebSockets, secure payment processing, and a responsive design optimized for all devices.
+It offers a seamless shopping experience with real-time cart updates via WebSockets, secure payment processing with Stripe (including asynchronous order management via webhooks), and a responsive, optimized design for all devices.

 ## 🎬 Demo